 In 1860, cotton sold for about 12 cents per pound.
 A cotton bale weighed about 500 pounds.
 How much could a farmer get paid for one bale of cotton?
-12 cents x 500 lbs= $\frac{60}{}$ per bale.
-COUNT the bales of cotton stacked under the Bayou City Sign: $\frac{15}{}$ How much money would the farmer make from selling those bales?
-15 bales x \$ 60 per bale = \$ 900 ...

-Next, WALK past the Civil War cannon until you reach a room with green wall paper.
-3
+12 cents x 500 lbs= 60 per bale.

+COUNT the bales of cotton stacked under the Bayou City Sign: 15 How much money would the farmer make from selling those bales?
+15 bales x \$ 60 per bale = \$900 Next, WALK past the Civil War cannon until you reach the circular room about Reconstruction. -

-Next, WALK past the Civil War cannon until you reach a room with green wall paper.
+Next, WALK past the Civil War cannon until you reach the circular room about Reconstruction.
 "There is Work to be Done" During Reconstruction after the Civil War, Texas citizens worked hard to rebuild the state's economy and revive their communities.
 Look at the photographs on the wall, and have the students list the different types of jobs that you could do during Reconstruction.
 Ask the students, "Which of these jobs would you have liked to have done?"
 Discuss if they think there would have been any challenges or restrictions on what kinds of jobs they could have done.

+SECOND FLOOR

-SECOND FLOOR "There is Work to be Done"
+"There is Work to be Done"

 During Reconstruction after the Civil War, Texans worked hard to rebuild the state's economy and build new lives for themselves.

-LOOK at the photographs, and NAME the different types of jobs that people did during Reconstruction: Answers will vary but may include: drivers, cooks, janitors, servants, barbers, beauticians, seamstresses, cafe owners, funeral home operators, teachers, doctors, lawyers, nurses, potters, railroad workers, police officers, senators.
+${\bf LOOK}$ at the photographs and labels, and ${\bf NAME}$ the different types of jobs that people did during Reconstruction: Answers will vary but may include: map maker, laborer, farmer, police officer, soldier, politician, teacher.
 Which of these jobs would YOU like to have done, and why?
 (Student opinion) Texas workers wear many hats.
 What hat do you think you would have worn for the job you choose?
 DRAW yourself wearing that hat.